loft-sh/cluster-api-provider-vcluster/README.md

 ## Specifying custom values for virtual clusters

-Depending on your needs, you might want to let CAPVC create a virtual cluster accordingly by e.g. settings those values in a corresponding file that is fed to the `HELM_VALUES` environment variable.
+Depending on your needs, you might want to let CAPVC create a virtual cluster accordingly by e.g. settings those values in a corresponding file that is fed to the `VCLUSTER_YAML` environment variable.

 Example: